lakshmi-kannan/docs-1/source/bgpDocker.rst

 Run docker_startup script
 """""""""""""""""""""""""""""
--  create 2 docker instances named d_inst1 and d_inst2 with point to point
-   interfaces eth25 and eth35 created on them respectively.
+-  Below script will create 2 docker instances named d_inst1 and d_inst2 with point to point interfaces eth25 and eth35 created on them respectively.